arunselvakumar/InspiringQuotes/README.md

 I got a chance to know about your country.
 And I find it nothing different than my country.
 Here there is same sunrise and same sunset.
 My country is same as your country

 Pain is inevitable, suffering is optional.

+Your number one mission as a speaker is to take something that matters deeply to you and to rebuild it inside the minds of your listeners.

+Knowledge can't be pushed into a brain, it has to be pulled in.

+Hearing a talk is completely different thing from reading an essay.
+It's not just the words.
+Not at all.
+It's the person delivering the words.
+To make an impact, there has to be a human connection.
+You can give the most brilliant talk with crystal clear explanations and laser sharp logic but if you don't connect with the audience it just won't land.